lgreco/comp-271-su25-week05/README.md

 This is also a one-liner method that returns the current value of `this.size`.

-* **Does your code compile** with class `TrainLine_Implemnetation`?
-If not, the assignment is incomplete.
+* **Does your code compile?**  If not, the assignment is incomplete.
 If your assignment is incomplete you must make an appointment to speak with Leo, as soon as possible.

-* **Did your code pass the tests** in `TrainLine_Implementation`?
-If not, the assignment is incomplete.
+* **Did your code pass the tests?** If not, the assignment is incomplete.
 If your assignment is incomplete you must make an appointment to speak with Leo, as soon as possible.

 * If your code is incomplete for any of the reasons above, please reflect on the cause.
 Did you start late?
 Did you hit a roadblock but did not ask for help?
 Did you not read the Programmer's Pact?
 Something else?